-The Four C’s of diamonds refer to Carat, Clarity, Color and Cut.
-It’s an established practice to price white diamonds based on the characteristics of those four parameters.
+The Four C’s of diamonds refer to Carat, Clarity, Color and Cut It’s an established practice to price white diamonds based on the characteristics of those four parameters.
 The price of COLORed DIAMONDS can also be determined this way.
-Click on each of the FOUR C’s for details.
+Click on each of the Four C’s for details.

 In COLORed DIAMONDS, as in whites, the price increases with size, or carat.
 However, as the size of the stones increases, the price difference between white and Colored Diamonds of the same clarity increases phenomenally - whites become far more expensive.
 While small-sized diamonds used as the raw material for color enhancement have a value only slightly lower than similar sized white diamonds, as the color differences are not easily discerned by the naked eye, the larger near-colorless stones are much cheaper because their ‘off-color’ is more clearly visible.
 So this price difference in raw materials is reflected at the retail level as well.

 Within each color, price differences continue.
 Not all blues, for instance, are equal.
 A pure color, or single hue, will normally command a higher price than a mixture of hues, so a pure blue stone is more expensive than a blue-green one.
 A golden yellow diamond is more expensive than a greenish yellow.